UK pathologist ‘cannot exclude sex assault’ of Nora Quoirin in Malaysia

-A British pathologist has said there was no positive evidence that a French-Irish teenager found dead last year near a Malaysian jungle resort was sexually assaulted.
+A British pathologist has said there was no positive evidence that an Irish-French teenager found dead last year near a Malaysian jungle resort was sexually assaulted.

 But Nathaniel Cary, a forensic pathologist who performed a second post-mortem on the body of Nora Anne Quoirin in the UK, also said he could not rule out the possibility due to severe body decomposition.